top of page

 Seasonal Sound + Katonah Yoga Restorative Practice

-Saturday, March 21, 2026
+Saturday, June 6th, 2026

-ost: $100 – Early Bird: $85 till Sunday, March 15
+4 - 6:30pm - cost: $100 – Early Bird: $85 till Sunday, May 31st

 Yogis and Yoginis, Park Slope

-We use Katonah Yoga Restorative shapes in combination with overtone-rich sounds to support the breath with postures that use formal setups, hands-on adjustments, and props as boundaries to scaffold physical and emotional structure.
+We use Katonah Yoga® Restorative shapes in combination with overtone-rich sounds to support the breath with postures that use formal setups, hands-on adjustments, and props as boundaries to scaffold physical and emotional structure.
 The instruments join with this dynamic environment, guiding attention deeper into the form.
 When the mind and body connect in this way, breath and energy move effortlessly, evoking ease and safety, and inviting new layers of psycho-somatic release.

 Tuning the Instrument